Split Earlobe, Stretched Earlobe and Earlobe Reduction in Birmingham

 Earlobe Reduction

-Some individuals naturally have large or pendulous earlobes, or experience elongation with age.
+If your earlobes have been stretched from gauges, flesh tunnels, or plugs, we can surgically restore them to a more natural shape.
+Some individuals naturally have large or pendulous earlobes or experience elongation with age.
 Earlobe reduction is a procedure that reshapes the earlobe by removing excess tissue and recontouring it for a smaller, more proportionate appearance.

 Earlobe reduction can be performed on one or both sides, often in combination with split or stretched earlobe repair.